Macau LRT: Map, Lines, Fares, Usage & Ride Guide

 🎡 Visiting Macau by LRT?
 Save up to £2 on your first booking!

-Macau LRT Ticket Fares
+Macau LRT Ticket Prices

 Macau LRT fares are based on the number of stations travelled, not distance.
 Prices vary by ticket type, and discounted fares are available for students, seniors and eligible passengers.